 During the recent nursing home inspection, Illinois Department of Public Health (IDPH) inspectors noted that pressure relieving cushions were not being used, and that the resident was being left for hours without being repositioned.

-No bed sore should ever develop on a resident in a nursing home.
-They are almost always a sign of nursing home neglect.
 If you have a loved one in an Illinois nursing home who has developed a bed sore, contact one of our bed sore lawyers as soon as possible for a free and confidential evaluation of your case.

 At the Law Offices of Barry G. Doyle we never charge a fee unless we get a recovery for you.